carteras/IT-CBR/cookbook/python/foundations/foundations.dictionaries.getting_length.md

 *By the end of this recipe you should be able to answer the following:*

-* What?
+* How can you find the length of a dictionary using the `len()` function.

 ## Concepts

-In Python, if you have a dictionary, you can count how many pairs of things it has using a special tool called the "len()" function.
+In Python, if you have a dictionary, you can count how many pairs of things it has using a special tool called the `len()` function.

 ```python
 pets = {